TheHexaMaster/seplos_update/README.md

-MSB Updated Fork for Seplos BMS - Exprimental
+MSB Updated Fork for Seplos BMS - Exprimental, only with HAOS usage.